-It is important to note that this Technical Recommendation treats these elements as separate physical components for the purposes of illustration only.
-It is perfectly acceptable for an equipment manufacturer to combine a Media Endpoint with the corresponding signaling entity.
+It is important to note that this Technical Recommendation presents these functional elements as separate physical components for the purposes of illustration only.
+It is perfectly acceptable for an equipment manufacturer to combine these entities.
 For example, a manufacturer may choose to integrate the SIP-PBX and Media Endpoint functions.
 Both integrated and non-integrated implementations are equally conformant as long as they fully adhere to the individual rules governing each of the defined functions.

 Additionally, just as multiple logical functions can be collapsed into one physical entity, a single logical function in this Technical Recommendation can be decomposed into multiple physical entities.
-For example, the SP-SSE can be decomposed into a SIP registrar and a Session Border Controller (SBC).
-In this situation, however, the interface between the registrar and the SBC is internal to SP-SSE logical entity and is not covered by this Technical Recommendation.
+For example, the SP-SSE can be decomposed into the functional nodes of an IMS core network.
+The internal interfaces of the SP-SSE is however not covered by this Technical Recommendation.